Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_led_strip_strip_example_800.jpg

 The above picture depicts an typical WS2801 LED strip.
-You can see the WS2801 IC and the RGB LED.
+You can see each module equipped with one WS2801 IC and a connected RGB LED.
 Recognize the signal labels for input ("IN") and output ("OUT"): 5V, CK (clock), SD (serial data) and GND.

 .. _led_strip_bricklet_connectivity: